 Many Tiny Paws residents have special physical needs requiring prescription and over-the-counter medication.
 This medical cost alone averages $12,000 per year, but it keeps the animals comfortable and gives them a good quality life for as long as possible.

-Several dogs and cats are on special food including Royal Canin Urinary S/O dry dog and cat food, as well as Royal Canin Glycobalance for Diabetes.
-Natures Recipe Grain Free Salmon is used on dogs with skin allergies.
-Dogs not on prescription food, eat Purina One Vibrant Maturity.
-The cats not on prescription food, eat Purina One Tender Selects dry cat food.
+Several dogs and cats are on special food including Royal Canin Urinary S/O dry dog and cat food, as well as Hill's Prescription W/D for diabetes and weight control.
+Dogs not on prescription food, eat Purina One Vibrant Maturity. and Pedigree Chicken & Rice canned food.
+The cats not on prescription food, eat Purina One Urinary Tract and Sensitive Skin and Stomach formulas.
 Feeding time at Tiny Paws is a combination of careful planning mixed with a little bit of chaos, as everyone waits for their bowls.

 The cost and time required to care for this special group of animals with all their medical needs, past traumas, and behavioral issues is worth it all.